ChainSafe/PINT/README.md

 ### Development Chain

-You can start a standalone development chain with:
+You can start a standalone development chain with instant sealing:

 ```bash
 cargo run -- --tmp --dev --instant-sealing